 But, God’s love can never be earned, it can only be received.

 God’s Way Is the Exact Opposite of This Belief

 Our culture tells us: be strong, work hard, pull yourself up by the bootstraps, God helps those who help themselves.
-When in reality, God is the opposite.
+In reality, God is the opposite.
 He helps those who can’t help themselves.

 “but God shows his love for us in that while we were still sinners, Christ died for us.”
 Romans 5:8

 God’s love can never be earned, it can only be received.

 Jesus “had it together” perfectly for 33 years because He knew that we couldn’t.
 When Jesus was a child, He always shared His toys because He knew we wouldn’t.
 In class, Jesus never cheated on a test because He knew one day we would.
 He never yelled at His parents, even when they said stupid things and even when He knew more than they did (because He was God).
 He always chose obedience.

 When it came to perfection, Christ nailed it, and then He was nailed to a tree for our sins.
 His life was wrung out until the very last drop.
 He paid our debt in full so that we could taste the fullness of joy.